Panevnyk/SwipeVC/Readme.md

 <img src="https://github.com/Panevnyk/SwipeVC/blob/master/Images/Top_tabBar.gif" width="200">
 </p>

-SwipeVC lib created for helping you manage view controllers simply sliding left and right.
+SwipeVC framework created as a cool animated analog to UITabBarController.
+SwipeVC gives you the possibility to manage screen not only using TabBar controls but simply sliding left and right.

-You can inject tabBar for manage this screens by tap on item ( like UITabBar ).
+You can add SVCTabBar with different animations to manage those screens.
+Also, you have the possibility to customize TabBar a lot.
-NavigationBar give for you possible for cool animation of change tab bar items and titles, that can be simply customize.For added NavigationBar you should simply inject it.
+Adjust TabBar to top or bottom.
+Predefine insets by specific rules.
+Setup different Animators to image and title of the TabBarItem.
-We added different type of insets for give possible of customizing design as you need(contentInsets, tabBarInsets, viewControllersInsets).
+Also, you can inject your own custom TabBar, TabBarItem, or specific Animator depends on what level of customization you need.

 ## CocoaPods